 Yes.
 Our company offers emergency grease trap pumping in cases like this.
 Once you give us a call at 904-295-1661, our team will prioritize your business.
 Jacksonville Grease Trap Services will help you deal with the overflow and make sure this doesn’t happen to you again.
-If there is a clog in your system, we will gladly work with your local plumber to quickly address the issue.
+If there is a clog in your system, we will gladly work with your local plumber to quickly address it.

 14. Can you repair grease traps?

-Jacksonville Grease Trap Services dos not offer grease trap repair.
+Jacksonville Grease Trap Services does not offer grease trap repair.
 We focus on maintaining your grease traps, so they continue to work correctly and last as long as possible.
 Our services are preventive and include:

 - Inspection of your grease trap and all its components, and recommendation of replacement of parts when necessary